jennifer-remus-i8-psRx69lc-unsplash.jpg

 Jennifer Hansen has enjoyed listening to faith stories for more than a decade, initially as a small group facilitator and more recently as a spiritual director.
 Her certificate in spiritual direction comes from the Spiritual Direction Internship Initiative, St. Joseph Spiritual Ministries, Boston.
 Jennifer considers it a gift to hear people’s stories and an adventure to walk with them in their journey with God.
 She provides administrative support for the Ignatian Maine and leads small groups.
 She enjoys a good book, gardening, and activities in the great outdoors.
 Jennifer is married, mother of two adult children, and a resident of the Portland area.

 Holly Hoffmann has a passion for accompanying people as they deepen their personal relationship with God, discover their gifts, and live whole-heartedly in response to God’s invitation in their lives.
-Following a nearly twenty-year career in secondary education in Maine, Holly earned her Master of Divinity at Yale Divinity School and served as a parish priest in Maine within the Episcopal church for five years.
-She remains canonically resident in the Episcopal Diocese of Maine.
+Following a nearly twenty-year career in secondary education in Maine, Holly earned her Master of Divinity at Yale Divinity School.
+She served as a parish priest in the Episcopal Diocese of Maine for six years.
 Her formation as a spiritual director was through Creighton University, earning a Certificate in Spiritual Direction and Directed Retreats and a Master of Arts in Christian Spirituality.
-In addition to serving as a spiritual director and retreat leader, Holly is a PhD student in Formative Education in the Lynch School of Education and Human Development at Boston College.
-She lives in Roslindale, MA with her husband, who is Roman Catholic.
+She sees individuals for direction and serves in a variety of retreat settings, including being a guest director at Eastern Point Retreat House.
+She has been a retreat director on the Retreat in Everyday Life and now serves on the leadership board of Ignatian Maine.
+Holly is a PhD student in Formative Education in the Lynch School of Education and Human Development at Boston College.
+She and her husband live in Roslindale, MA and attend Holy Name Parish when in Boston, MA and St. Michael’s Parish when in Jefferson, Maine.
 She enjoys cooking, walking, biking, reflective writing, creating art in a variety of media, and regularly visiting her family in Maine.

 Sheila Murphy is a spiritual director and retreat leader.
 She has a Masters in Pastoral Ministry from Loyola Marymount University in Los Angeles and has served in parish ministry for four decades.
 She has certificates in Spiritual Direction from Boston College and the Spiritual Direction Intensive Internship program of the Sisters of St. Joseph in Brighton, MA, and training in leading the Spiritual Exercises from Boston College.
 Sheila is most interested in accompanying people as they become more aware of the presence of God in their lives and make decisions on how to respond to that love.
 Sheila lives in Brunswick, is married, has two adult children, plays violin and writes poetry.

-Kathy Tosney, MSW, is an Interfaith Spiritual Director practicing in Portland, Maine, with an experienced background in Ignatian spirituality and contemplative prayer practices.
-Kathy honors each person’s Spiritual Journey as unique, and her deep reflective listening presence helps a person discover that how we live each day can be a Contemplative Practice!
-She offers both in-person and online individual and group Ignatian Directed Retreats and Spiritual Direction.
+Kathy Tosney, MSW, is an Interfaith Spiritual Director practicing in Portland, Maine, with an experienced background in Ignatian Spirituality and Contemplative Prayer Practices.
+Kathy brings a spiritual/psychological integrative approach to Spiritual Direction to help you explore your unique spiritual journey.
+She offers both in-person and online individual Spiritual Direction, Supervision, and Ignatian Directed Retreats.
 For 10 years, Kathy has taught Contemplative Prayer Practices & Centering Prayer for Mepkin Abbey’s “Institute for Contemplative Eldering Retreats.”
 Mepkin Abbey is a Trappist monastery located near Charleston, SC.
-She is a Guest Retreat Director at the Ignatian Eastern Point Retreat House in Gloucester, MA.
-She also offers workshops in Centering Prayer and The Spirituality of Aging.
-Kathy received her Spiritual Direction training through the Sisters of Saint Joseph SDII program in Boston, MA.
-Kathy is the proud grandmother of 4 very young grandchildren who are a constant source of God’s joy, awe & wonder!
+She has been an Ignatian Retreat Director at Eastern Point Retreat House in Gloucester, MA., for 30 day and 8 day retreats, Yale Divinity School in CT, Mepkin Abbey in SC, and Nazareth Retreat House in Louisville, KY.
+She has spent several stays living with a group of Carmelite hermits in Ireland exploring Carmelite Spirituality and the Christian mystics.
+Kathy received her Spiritual Direction training through the Sisters of Saint Joseph SDII Program in Boston, MA. and is a Guest Teacher in their program.
+She is a member of Spiritual Directors International and the Ignatian Spiritual Partnership of Maine.
+Kathy is the proud mother of two adult sons and grandmother of 4 very young grandchildren who are a constant source of joy, awe & wonder!

 Merle Marie Troeger is a spiritual director, retreat leader and Bible study mentor.
 She received the M.A.R. degree from Yale Divinity School and worked as Associate for Spiritual Life at an Episcopal parish in Connecticut before moving to Maine.
 She received her training as a spiritual director from the Sisters of Mercy in their School of Spirituality and Practicum in Spiritual Direction.
 In 2020, she completed the 19th Annotation Intensive Course offered by the Boston College School of Theology and Ministry.
 She is active in the Episcopal Church of St. Mary in Falmouth and the Episcopal Diocese of Maine and serves as spiritual director for a small group in the Ignatian Spiritual Exercises Retreat in Everyday Life.
 Her desire is to accompany and guide individuals, groups and congregations as they reflect on the Holy Spirit’s action in their lives, gain fresh language to express their experiences and discern faithful ways to respond to their discoveries.